Last Updated on January 22, 2021 by Nancie

-If you see them in flight, both have proportionally long tails.
-The Cooper’s Hawk has a cross shape.
+If you see these hawks in flight, both hawks have proportionally long tails.
+The Cooper’s Hawk in flight has a cross shape.
 But the Sharp-Shined Hawk looks more like a double-headed battleaxe because the head is so relatively small.

 Cooper’s fly with slower wing beats between glides.
 Sharp-Shin’s wing beats are quicker.
 They remind me of a moth fluttering around a light.

 Both types of hawk go after birds at feeders.
 Sharpie, being smaller, tends to go for smaller birds.
 A Cooper’s, being larger, is probably more likely to try for medium to large feeder birds, but obviously is willing to take a tiny goldfinch if that’s what it can grab.
 In our yard, the Cooper’s seem to prefer Mourning Doves.
 This makes sense because these doves tend to be larger, slower moving birds.

 Cooper’s Hawks and Squirrels

-Supposedly a Cooper’s Hawk will sometimes go after squirrels, but I’ve never seen it in our yard.
+While a Cooper’s Hawk will sometimes go after squirrels, but I’ve never personally seen it in our yard.
 In fact, I’ve seen three squirrels run around in the same tree with a Cooper’s Hawk for quite a while.
 They kept an eye of the hawk but didn’t seem deterred in any way by it.
 BUT, just yesterday my husband witnessed a Copper’s attacking a squirrel on the ground.

-When the birds scatter for a Cooper’s Hawk, the squirrels just continue on with whatever they are doing.
-In our yard, we would need a Red-Shouldered Hawk or a Red-Tailed Hawk to make a dent in the squirrel population.
+When the birds scatter for a Cooper’s Hawk, the squirrels in my yard usually just continue on with whatever they are doing.
+Usually, we would need a Red-Shouldered Hawk or a Red-Tailed Hawk to make a dent in the squirrel population.